minhqto/shopify-image-repo/README.md

 **Backend**

+- The API is served by an Express server.
+The following routes are supported:
+  - Authentication
+    - POST /api/login
+    - POST /api/signup
+    - DELETE /api/logout
+  - Images
+    - GET /api/images
+    - GET /api/image/:id
+    - POST /api/uploadImage
-- Express
+    - DELETE /api/image/:id
 - Node.js
+  - The workhorse for connecting to AWS S3
-- AWS S3 for image storage
+- AWS S3 for image storage, just because I wanted to try it out

 **Security**

-- API is secured with JWT stored in cookies
+- API is secured with JWT stored in cookies.
 - User credentials stored in MongoDB, with encrypted passwords

 **Deployment**

-- Frontend is currently deployed to Vercel for easy, automatic redeployment on commits to the master branch
+- Frontend is currently deployed to Vercel for easy, automatic re-deployment on commits to the master branch
 - Backend is currently deployed to Heroku

 ## Future upgrades/fixes